Associate Degree in Construction Technology

 The construction field involves constantly changing technology in today’s continuing search for more energy-efficient structures.
 Technically trained professionals with innovative ideas and the skills to apply these ideas and knowledge are needed to meet the challenges of today’s building industry.
 Related subjects such as print reading, framing, interior finishes and building science along with English composition and math provide students with a well-rounded education, allowing them to obtain employment in a variety of positions within the construction industry or its related fields.

-All students participate in framing and interior finishing projects in a lab setting that provide them with the knowledge and skills to succeed in the construction industry.
+All students participate in framing and interior finishing projects in a lab setting that provides them with the knowledge and skills to succeed in the construction industry.
 All classes are conducted in an environment that prepares students for the expectations of future employers.
 Students will use a blower door, IR camera, moisture meter, and other energy tools to perform, evaluate and prepare a single-family home energy audit and report.

 Your Degree Courses